yy404/showcase/SFML/README.md

 [SFML](https://www.sfml-dev.org/) is a C++ library for a simple application programming interface to various multimedia components in computers.

 Timberman is a 2D retro-style casual game.
-The game was built from scratch using the SFML library, based on the ["Beginning C++ Game Programming"](https://www.udemy.com/course/learning-path-c-game-programming/) course.
+The game was built from scratch using the SFML library, based on the ["Learning Path: C++ Game Programming"](https://www.udemy.com/course/learning-path-c-game-programming/) course.

 ![Timberman demo gif](pics/TimbermanGif.gif)